 Do I have a better chance of being accepted into a college if I visit it?

-That is tough to say.
+It depends entirely on the college, so do your research!
 However, keep in mind that college visitation will only help, not hurt.
 By visiting colleges you are letting the admissions officers know that you are interested in their school and its programs.
 You will have the opportunity to show the admissions officers a side of you that they would not be able to see on an application, so make it count.

 Visiting colleges can prove to be a long and often expensive ordeal, but don’t let that get in your way of exploring each school on your list.
 Although the process itself may be tedious, in the end you will be grateful that you did not just rely on a brochure or website for information or guidance.
 If you remember to be confident, ask questions, and plan your time out wisely, you will be able to find a school that is the right fit for you.